Detective: Citizen detectives

 A citizen detective, also known as an amateur detective, is an individual who devotes his or her time and expertise to aid in the solving of crime, without compensation or expectation of reward.
 Citizen detectives are private citizens that have no real professional relationship with law enforcement and lack any rational-legal authority whatsoever.
 The reasons why a private citizen might try to solve a crime vary from trying to ensure justice for a friend or relative, a strong dislike for crime and support for law and order, or just recreational enjoyment.

-As with other kinds of detectives, citizen detectives try to solve crimes in multiple ways such as searching a crime scene, interviewing and/or interrogating suspects and witnesses, doing surveillance on persons of interest, collecting evidence, acting as sources for local news, giving anonymous tips to the police and at times even making citizens’ arrests while a crime is being committed.
+As with other kinds of detectives, citizen detectives try to solve crimes in multiple ways such as searching a crime scene, interviewing and/or interrogating suspects and witnesses, doing surveillance on persons of interest, collecting evidence, acting as sources for local news, giving anonymous tips to the police and at times even making citizen's arrests while a crime is being committed.
 Citizen detectives can also help law enforcement by becoming witnesses for prosecutors, participating in local neighborhood watch groups, acting as citizen observers for law enforcement, or even aiding the police in searching for and arresting suspects as a posse.
 However, there have been cases of citizen detectives unintentionally compromising investigations if they lack real crime solving skills or even committing acts against suspected criminals that could be deemed vigilantism in nature.

 History

-Before the 19th century, there were few municipal police departments, though the first had been created in Paris in 1667.
+Before the 19th century, there were few municipal police departments, though the first had been created in Paris as early as 1667.
 As police work went from being done by appointed people with help from volunteers to being done by professionals, the idea of dedicated detectives did not come up right away.
-The first private detective agency was founded in Paris in 1833 by Eugène François Vidocq, who had also headed a police agency in addition to being a criminal himself.
-Police detective activities were pioneered in England by the Bow Street Runners and later the Metropolitan Police Service in Greater London.
+The first private detective agency was founded in Paris in 1833 by Eugène François Vidocq, who had headed a police agency in addition to being a criminal himself.
+Police detective activities were pioneered in England by the Bow Street Runners and later by the Metropolitan Police Service in Greater London.
 The first police detective unit in the United States was formed in 1846 in Boston.